 1. The Mexican War Ended - 1848

 , America was ceded western territories.
 This posed a problem: as these new territories would be admitted as states, would they be free or slave?
 To deal with this, Congress passed the Compromise of 1850 which basically made California free and allowed the people to pick in Utah and New Mexico.
 This ability of a state to decide whether it would allow slavery was called popular sovereignty

 .
 This act forced any federal official who did not arrest a runaway slave liable to pay a fine.
 This was the most controversial part of the Compromise of 1850 and caused many abolitionists to increase their efforts against slavery.
 This act increased the Underground Railroad activity as fleeing slaves made their way to Canada.

 3. Uncle Tom's Cabin Was ReleasedUncle Tom's Cabin or Life Among the Lowly was written in 1852 by Harriet Beecher Stowe.
 Stowe was an abolitionist who wrote this book to show the evils of slavery.
 This book, which was a best seller at the time, had a huge impact on the way that northerners viewed slavery.
-It helped further the cause of abolition and even Abraham Lincoln recognized that this bok was one of the events that led to the outbreak of the Civil War.
+It helped further the cause of abolition, and even Abraham Lincoln recognized that this bok was one of the events that led to the outbreak of the Civil War.

-4. Bleeding Kansas shocked NorthernersIn 1854, the Kansas-Nebraska Act was passed allowing the Kansas and Nebraska territories to decide for themselves using popular sovereignty whether they wanted to be free or slave.
-By 1856, Kansas had become a hotbed of violence as pro- and anti-slavery forces fought over the state's future.
-The widely reported violent events were a small taste of the violence to come with the Civil War.
+In 1854, the Kansas-Nebraska Act was passed allowing the Kansas and Nebraska territories to decide for themselves using popular sovereignty whether they wanted to be free or slave.
+By 1856, Kansas had become a hotbed of violence as pro- and anti-slavery forces fought over the state's future to the point where it was nicknamed 'Bleeding Kansas

-was when on May 21, 1856 Border Ruffians ransacked Lawrence, Kansas which was known to be a staunch free-state area.
+5. Charles Sumner is Attacked by Preston on the Floor of the SenateOne of the most publicized events in Bleeding Kansas was when on May 21, 1856 Border Ruffians ransacked Lawrence, Kansas which was known to be a staunch free-state area.
 One day later, violence occurred on the floor of the U.S. Senate.
 Pro-slavery Congressman Preston Brooks attacked Charles Sumner with a cane after Sumner had given a speech attacking the pro-slavery forces for the violence occurring in Kansas.

 lost his case proving that he should be free because he had been held as a slave while living in a free state.
 The Court ruled that his petition could not be seen because he did not hold any property.
 But it went further, to state that even though he had been taken by his 'owner' into a free state, he was still a slave because slaves were to be considered property of their owners.
 This decision furthered the cause of abolitionists as they increased their efforts to fight against slavery.

 7. Lecompton Constitution RejectedWhen the Kansas-Nebraska Act passed, Kansas was allowed to determine whether it would enter the union as free or slave.
 Numerous constitutions were advanced by the territory to make this decision.
 In 1857, the Lecompton Constitution was created allowing for Kansas to be a slave state.
 Pro-slavery forces supported by President James Buchanan attempted to push the Constitution through the US Congress for acceptance.
 However, there was enough opposition that in 1858 it was sent back to Kansas for a vote.
 Even though it delayed statehood, Kansas voters rejected the Constitution and Kansas became a free state.